mydaytrip/driver-company-api/source/includes/trip-api.md

 departureTimeFrom   | integer | Minimum departure time as a UNIX epoch timestamp in seconds.
 If not provided it will default to start of current day. departureTimeTo     | integer | Maximum departure time as a UNIX epoch timestamp in seconds.
 If not provided then no maximum filter will be applied and every future trip after `departureTimeFrom` will be returned. pageIndex           | integer | Page index to return.
-If not provided it will default to 0.
+If not provided it will default to 0. pageSize            | integer | Size of each page.
+If not provided it will default to 100.

 ### Response body